ipfs/ipfs-blog/src/_blog/bacalhau-beta-v1.md

 Along with this change, we have several additional features that address some big requests:

-- Improvements to network reliability: In particular, by switching the way we are using  libp2p gossipsub, you should see significantly reduced network latency.
+- **Improvements to network reliability**: In particular, by switching the way we are using  libp2p gossipsub, you should see significantly reduced network latency.
-- Native Filecoin Support: via native Lotus integration as well as Estuary integration via an Estuary API key (Estuary publishes results from the network both into IPFS as well as backing them up in Filecoin)
+- **Native Filecoin support**: via native Lotus integration as well as Estuary integration via an Estuary API key (Estuary publishes results from the network both into IPFS as well as backing them up in Filecoin)
-- Support for WebAssembly: Bacalhau can now deterministically run WASM code either uploaded via the client or stored on IPFS.
+- **Support for WebAssembly**: Bacalhau can now deterministically run WASM code either uploaded via the client or stored on IPFS.
-- Job Pipelines From Apache Airflow: Jobs can now be chained together via Airflow, Cron scheduling, and more.
+- **Job pipelines from Apache Airflow**: Jobs can now be chained together via Airflow, Cron scheduling, and more.

 ## New Examples